-During this time updates will appear on the dedicated 'skinnershall' Instagram page.
+During this time, regular development insights will appear on the dedicated 'skinnershall' Instagram page.

 The first Skinners met each other in local taverns or churches to discuss their trade and problems, but as they became wealthier they began to pay for more permanent rooms.